InfuseAI/primehub-site/docs/model-deployment.md

 If the current group's `Model Deployment` is not enabled, it shows a message
 >Feature not available - Model Deployment is not enabled for this group.
 Please contact your administrator to enable it.

-Please turn on it or switch to a group which `Model Deployment` is enabled.
+Please contact Admin to turn on it or switch to a group which `Model Deployment` is enabled.

 ## List